sophiajaeger/aiwebproject3/README.md

 AdventureAtlas Forum - Your AI-Powered Travel Companion

 ## Description
 AdventureAtlas Forum is an interactive and AI-powered distributed message channel designed for travel enthusiasts.
-It provides topic-specific discussions, AI-assisted responses to travel-related inquiries, and an open chat mode where users can communicate freely. (eventuell auch ändern wenn nur bot antwort)
+It provides topic-specific discussions, AI-assisted responses to travel-related inquiries, and an open chat mode where users can communicate freely.

-Additionally, we developed an independent Java client that can connect to and interact with all available channels on the shared university server, providing a unified experience across different discussion topics
+Additionally, we developed an independent React client that can connect to and interact with all available channels on the shared university server, providing a unified experience across different discussion topics

+On top of that, we also designed an AdventureAtlas hub that displays all channels registered the university hub, but is designed specifically with connection to the AdventureAtlas channel.

 ### Features
 - Channel-based Messaging: Users can switch between different channels without reloading the page.
-- Java Client Compatibility: Developed a Java client that works with our own channel and all other channels deployed on the shared university server.
+- Javascript React Client Compatibility: Developed a React client that works with our own channel and all other channels deployed on the shared university server.
-- Login & Logout System: Authentication system integrated in the heade
+- Login & Logout System: Authentication system integrated in the header
 - AI-Powered Responses: Utilizes OpenAI API to generate travel-related replies.
-- Users can enable or disable AI-generated responses, allowing either AI-assisted replies or free chat. (eventuell raus nehmen)
+- Users can enable or disable AI-generated responses when using our client with our channel, allowing either AI-assisted replies or free chat.
 - Inappropriate Content Filtering: Implements a filter API to remove offensive or irrelevant content.
 - Message Limitation: A maximum of 150 messages is retained to optimize performance.
 - System Messages: Displayed only until the next message is sent.